Environmental Engineering (M.S. or M.Eng.)

 The graduate environmental engineering program emphasizes a multidisciplinary approach to environmental engineering and includes the mitigation of environmental impacts from gaseous, liquid, and solid-phase emission sources.
 You'll work closely with industry, businesses and communities to develop new technologies and solve infrastructure-related problems.

-Working alongside faculty from the Chemical, Civil and Geological Engineering departments as well as UND's Institute for Energy Studies, you'll complete an environmental engineering design project that positions you for real-world success.
-UND's interdisciplinary approach prepares you for professional success, life-long learning and to be a contributor to a multicultural, global society, while advanced-level engineering coursework will prepare you for careers in industry or government.
+Working alongside faculty from the Chemical, Civil and Geological Engineering departments as well as UND's Institute for Energy Studies.
+You'll complete an environmental engineering design project that positions you for real-world success.
+UND's interdisciplinary approach prepares you for professional success, life-long learning and to be a contributor to a multicultural, global society.
+Your advanced-level engineering coursework will prepare you for careers in industry or government.

 Top Online Graduate Engineering Program in the Nation